Nnadozi/Notate/README.md

 To Visit App:

-Scan QR from console
+Scan QR from the console

-# **YOU NEED EXPO GO INSTALLED ON YOUR PHONE TO ACCESS
+# Note: You need Expo Go to be installed on your device to access